Learn

 – Treat multiple areas if needed (addresses imbalance)

-– Single area treatment can look weird if other areas are aging
+– Single area treatment can look weird if other areas are ageing

 – Natural results develop over months